OvsiienkoVladyslava/password_classification/README.md

 `git clone --recurse-submodules https://github.com/OvsiienkoVladyslava/password_classification.git`

-2.Make sure that you fulfill all the requirements in requirements.txt
+2.Make sure that you fulfill all the requirements: Python 3.9 and other in requirements.txt.

 `pip install -r requirements.txt`